New-Languages-for-NLP/course-materials/w1/tokenization.md

 While pure Python is sufficient for many tasks, natural language processing (NLP) libraries allow us to work computationally with the text as language.
 NLP reveals a whole host of linguistic attributes of the text that can be used for analysis.
 For example, the machine will know if a word is a noun or a verb with part of speech tagging.
 We can find the direct object of a verb to determine who is speaking and the subject of that speech.
 NLP gives your programs an instant boost of information that opens new forms of analysis.

 Our first NLP task is tokenization.
-This is where our text is split into meaningful parts; usually word tokens.
-The sentence, “Siberia has many rivers.” can be split into the tokens: ```<Siberia><has><many><rivers><.>```  Note that the ending punctuation is now distinct from the word rivers.
+This is where our text is split into meaningful parts; usually word tokens, spans ("New York City") or sentences.
+The sentence, “Siberia has many rivers.” can be split into five tokens: ```<Siberia><has><many><rivers><.>```  Note that the ending punctuation is now distinct from the word rivers.
 The rules for tokenization depend on the language your are using.
 For English and other languages with spaces between words, you often get good results simply by splitting the tokens on spaces.
 However, a host of rules are also needed to separate punctuation from a token, to split and normalize words (ex.
-"Let's" > Let us) as well as specific exceptions that don't follow regular patterns.
+"Let's" = "Let us") as well as specific exceptions that don't follow regular patterns.

 The [spaCy documentation](https://spacy.io/usage/linguistic-features/#tokenization) is really excellent on this topic and I recommend that you start there.
+When you're done come back and we'll cover some practical topics and processes that you'll need when creating a new language object.

+## spaCy's Tokenizer

-spaCy's tokenization rules begins splitting tokens on spaces.
+spaCy's tokenization begins by splitting tokens on spaces.
 It's nearly identical what you'd get from `"Siberia has many rivers.".split()`, which is `['Siberia','has','many','rivers.']`  Keep a close eye on the period in this sentence.
 Once again, Python had trouble identifying the period as a distinct token.
 Once the text is split on the spaces, spaCy applies as series of checks.

-- Exceptions: This is a list of specific patterns to look for.
-For example, "1 am", will become `<1><a.m.>` The tokenizer not only notices that 'am' isn't the verb `to be`, but also that the formatting is ambiguous.
-If we turn all AM, am, and a.m into a.m. then we have a common unit for analysis.
-This is especially important when you are interested in word frequencies in a text.
+Exceptions are a list of specific patterns to look for and what to do with them.
 The exceptions for your language are most often found in `spacy/lang` directory in a `tokenizer_exceptions.py` file.
 For example, here are the exceptions for English to handle shortened forms of 'because' such as 'cause.
 These exception prevent the tokenizer from splitting off the `'` from `coz`.

 __[tokenizer_exceptions.py](https://github.com/explosion/spaCy/blob/34e13c1161f7d42b961026b12d2eb3d3165bae27/spacy/lang/en/tokenizer_exceptions.py#L392)__